What are compute targets in Azure Machine Learning?

 Azure Machine Learning compute (managed)

-A managed compute resource is created and managed by Azure Machine Learning.
-This compute is optimized for machine learning workloads.
-Azure Machine Learning compute clusters and compute instances are the only managed computes.
+Azure Machine Learning creates and manages the managed compute resources.
+This type of compute is optimized for machine learning workloads.
+Azure Machine Learning compute clusters, serverless compute, and compute instances are the only managed computes.

 - Azure Machine Learning studio.